Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Methodology and data

+\end{definition} Coalitions $S$ such that $v(S)=1$ are called winning coalitions, while coalitions $S$ as $v(S)=0$ are the losing ones.
 A player is called \textit{critical} if it can turn a winning coalition into a losing one.
-The Banzhaf index, which is the normalised Banzhaf value \citep{Banzhaf1964, Coleman1971, Penrose1946}, shows the probability that a player influences a decision by taking into account the ratio of coalitions where the player is critical.
+The Banzhaf index \citep{Banzhaf1964, Coleman1971, Penrose1946}, shows the probability that a player influences a decision by taking into account the ratio of coalitions where the player is critical.
 As we have already seen, the Banzhaf index is one of the most common measures of \emph{a priori} voting power.

-\begin{definition} \emph{Banzhaf value}: Let $(N,v)$ be a simple voting game.
-The Banzhaf value (or non-normalised Banzhaf index) of player $i \in N$ is:
+\begin{definition} \emph{Absolute Banzhaf index}: Let $(N,v)$ be a simple voting game.
+The absolute Banzhaf index of player $i \in N$ is:

 where $\eta_i(v)$ is the Banzhaf score of player $i$, the number of coalitions where $i$ is critical. \end{definition}